godror/godror/README.md

 TL;DR; the short form is `username@[//]host[:port][/service_name][:server][/instance_name]`, the long form is `(DESCRIPTION= (ADDRESS=(PROTOCOL=tcp)(HOST=host)(PORT=port)) (CONNECT_DATA= (SERVICE_NAME=service_name) (SERVER=server) (INSTANCE_NAME=instance_name)))`.

+To use heterogeneous pools, set `heterogeneousPool=1` and provide the username/password through `goracle.ContextWithUserPassw`.

 ## Rationale

 With Go 1.9, driver-specific things are not needed, everything (I need) can be